-- Complete the Application for Accommodations & Services and/or the Application for Intensive Support. - 2.
-Submit documentation pertaining to and substantiating the impact of the declared disability (greater detail relating to documentation guidelines may be found in Section III of this manual). - 3.
-Respond to any requests for interview from the Director of Disability Services or their designee. - Students with disabilities possess unique knowledge of their individual disabilities.
-Students should be prepared in the interview with the DSO staff to discuss the functional challenges they face and, if applicable, what has or has not worked for them in the past. - 4.
-DSO staff will review all pertinent information and compose a Letter of Accommodation stipulating the accommodations that the particular student is eligible for based upon the impact of their disability. - 5.
-Students should allow at least two weeks for the Disability Services Office to review all requests for accommodations and issue accommodation letters. - 6.
-The DSO staff will contact you to inform you of the accommodations that have been approved.
-Notification will be sent to your Centenary email address, unless determined in a face-to-face meeting. - 7.
-The DSO staff will compose your Letter of Accommodation(s) stipulating the accommodations that you are eligible for based upon the impact of your disability. - You should allow at least two weeks for the Disability Services Office to review all requests for accommodations and issue Letter(s) of Accommodation.
-Timely submission allows us to work with you in planning effective academic accommodations. - 8.
-The DSO will notify you that your Letter(s) of Accommodation are available for pick-up. - 9.
-You should make arrangements to pick-up your Letter(s) of Accommodation as soon as possible in order to distribute them to each of your professors from which you would like to receive accommodations.
+- Complete the Application for Accommodations & Services and/or the Application for Intensive Support. - Submit documentation pertaining to and substantiating the impact of the declared disability (greater detail relating to documentation guidelines may be found in Section III of this manual). - Documented disabilities means that the student can provide an official document from a credentialed professional (physician, educational counselor, psychologist, special education teachers, rehabilitation counselor) such as a doctor's report, a diagnostic assessment, an Individual Education Plan (IEP) or other formal report of disability such as a 504. - Respond to any requests for interview from the Director of Disability Services or their designee.
+(Students with disabilities have unique knowledge of their individual disabilities.) - Students should be prepared for the interview with the DSO staff to discuss the functional challenges they face and, if applicable, what has or has not worked for them in the past.)
+(Each student's request for a determination of disability and accommodations is assessed on a case-by-case basis.
+It is the obligation of the student to prepare the applicable documents so accommodations can be considered and implemented.) - The DSO staff will contact you to inform you of the accommodations that have been approved.
+Notification will be sent to your Centenary email address. - The DSO will compose your Letter(s) of Accommodation stipulating the accommodations that you are eligible for based upon the impact of your disability. - You should allow at least two weeks for the Disability Services Office to review all requests for accommodations and issue letter(s) of accommodation.

-If you require assistance with the accommodation process, please inform the Director of Disability Services.
+- Timely submission allows us to work with you in planning effective academic accommodations. - You should request your letter(s) of accommodation as soon as possible in order to distribute them to each of your professors from which you would like to receive accommodations. - The DSO will notify you that your letter(s) of accommodation are available for pick-up or will be delivered digitally. - If you require assistance with the accommodation process, please inform the Disability Services Office.